 In all stages of your life it’s important to know and work within the limits of your body.
 You shouldn’t push yourself too hard.
 As you reach your retirement years, you need to be even more aware of your own abilities.
 Don’t do too much, but also be sure not to underestimate what your body is capable of.

 Some older people can run marathons.
 Fauja Singh currently holds the record for being the World’s Oldest Marathon Runner and was competing in long-distance races beyond the age of 100.
 The reality for most is that marathons are out of reach at that age, though that doesn’t mean that elderly people can’t be active in other ways.
-Many enjoy walking or take up dancing, go bowling or play golf – these low-impact activities are fun and keep you moving, even if you’re no longer able to do more extreme sports.
+Many enjoy walking or take up dancing, grab one of these bowling balls and go bowling or play golf – these low-impact activities are fun and keep you moving, even if you’re no longer able to do more extreme sports.

 By staying active throughout your life, from childhood right through until your latter years, you’ll give your body the best possible chance of staying healthy, working for longer and fighting off any illness.
 It’s never too late to make an impact, either – if you’ve not been active for years, there’s no better time to start than right now.